 Custody And Visitation

 Determining child custody and visitation can be the most difficult and heart-wrenching part of any parental split, whether the parents are married or not.
 Working with family law attorneys who specialize in child visitation and custody laws is the best course of action to understand your rights and secure time and visitation with your child or children as the court determines what solution is in a child’s best interest.
-Our experienced, compassionate Custody & Visitation attorneys in Virginia Beach have helped hundreds of parents negotiate and finalize custody and visitation issues in their favor and protect the best interests of their children through a firm understanding of the legal process through the court system.
+Our experienced, compassionate custody and visitation attorneys have helped many parents negotiate and finalize custody and visitation issues in their favor and protect the best interests of their children through a firm understanding of the legal process through the court system.

 There are generally two types of areas of custody to be determined in Virginia: legal custody and physical custody.
 Beneath each of these, there are subsections: joint legal custody or sole legal custody in one category, and primary physical custody or shared physical custody in another category.